 On the surface this two person cabaret may seem a bit niche – I know no-one who has lived in a warehouse and there are stagey references to boot!
 But within minutes you know this is a show that anyone can enjoy.

 You are quickly introduced to a whole host of characters, all played by the energetic pairing of LaLa Barlow and Robbie Smith.
-You come to love and loathe thanks to their outside the box portrayals (a particular favourite has to be the cat-like Florian).
+You come to love and loathe them thanks to the pair’s outside the box portrayals (a particular favourite has to be the cat-like Florian).
 It’s set to a soundtrack of parody theatrical tunes, expertly played between the two on a keyboard featuring some superb key-sharing skills.
 Anyone who can create a toilet-related satire of Chicago’s We Both Reached for the Gun deserves endless praise in my opinion!

 At times the pair could be a bit more aware of the audience – with a pacy cabaret some plot references deliberately shown to the audience can be lost at the wrong angle – but this hardly detracts from the quick-witted hilarity of the show.
 The Worst Little Warehouse in London is incredibly creative and refreshing, excellently brought to life by Lala and Robbie in a personal piece that can bring joy to the stagey masses.